 Once you work through these steps, it’s time to put the necessary tools in place to help your team adopt and implement the new changes.

-The relationship between organizational change and how it impacts employees, as well as customers, is one that needs to stay top of mind.
-When there are misalignment and a lack of communication between these channels, it leads to disgruntled employees, dissatisfied customers, and projects that may implement well technically, but they fail to achieve the targeted value or results.
+The relationship between organizational change and how it impacts employees, as well as customers, is one that needs t Re-Align Your Organization When there are misalignment and a lack of communication between these channels, it leads to disgruntled employees, dissatisfied customers, and projects that may implement well technically, but they fail to achieve the targeted value or results.

 Luckily, with a greater emphasis on communication and consideration of how change impacts an organization holistically, these conflicts can be avoided.
 Every situation is different, but the solutions outlined above are a great place to start when dealing with these issues.